WalkerTexas-coder/Instructor-Lectures/rails challenges/views_routes_cont.md

 Alright in this talk we have a lot of moving parts but they all need to work in harmony for our goals to be acomplished.

+Today were gonna be dealing with three major parts we need to keep track of our
+1. Routes
+2. Views
+3. Controllers

 In the past we've made SPA's -- Single page apps good interview vocab word -- you can navigate to the site and do eveyrthing without linking to another page. today we are going to make multi page sites.

 # Getting Started
-    as always we are going ot need a ot make a rails app
+    as always we are going ot need a yo make a rails app
 ____________________________________________
-    $ rails new c_r_v -d postgresql -T
+    $ rails new food_app -d postgresql -T -G

     $ rails db:create